How to install PBX Logger with ODBC Database

 For MySQL or Oracle, you need to install the latest 32-bit version of ODBC drivers.

-Windows XP or higher already contains ODBC drivers for MS SQL Server.
+Windows XP or higher already contains ODBC drivers for MS SQL Server and MS Access.

 The simplest solution is to install or reinstall the program, and then select the respective option in the installation wizard (Figure 1):

 - Select "Create a configuration."

 - Select "Write to database" and your database type.
 If you have 2000 calls per day on your PBX, select the MS Access database.
 It is free and easy to set up and maintain.